Go Ad-Free

 New Concerns About Gabapentin and Pregabalin (Lyrica) for Nerve Pain

-A review of the FDA’s Adverse Event Reporting System (FAERS) revealed some disconcerting data about commonly prescribed drugs for nerve pain (ISMP QuarterWatch Reports (March 27, 2019).
-This independent publication provides insights on emerging drug risks based on information submitted to the Food and Drug Administration.
-GABA agonists (aka gabapentinoids) like gabapentin (Neurontin) and pregabalin (Lyrica) are prescribed primarily for neuropathic (nerve) pain.
-Lyrica is also prescribed for fibromyalgia.
-The ISMP report raises safety concerns about gabapentin and pregabalin that deserve some careful consideration by physicians, patients and FDA safety officers.
+Several years ago, a review of the FDA’s Adverse Event Reporting System (FAERS) revealed some disconcerting data about commonly prescribed drugs for nerve pain (ISMP QuarterWatch Reports (March 27, 2019).
+This independent publication provided insights on emerging drug risks based on information submitted to the Food and Drug Administration.
+Doctors primarily prescribe GABA agonists (aka gabapentinoids) like gabapentin (Neurontin) and pregabalin (Lyrica) for neuropathic (nerve) pain.
+They may also prescribe Lyrica to treat fibromyalgia.
+Perhaps unexpectedly, the ISMP report raised safety concerns about gabapentin and pregabalin that deserve some careful consideration by physicians, patients and FDA safety officers.

 The authors introduce their research this way: